DigitalPlatDev/digitalplat-domain-website/README.md

 ## Contributing

-Contributions are welcome and appreciated.
+Contributions are welcome.

-If you would like to help improve this project, you are welcome to:
+You can help by:

-- Fix bugs or unexpected behavior
+- Fixing bugs or unexpected behavior
-- Improve code structure or performance
+- Improving layout, accessibility, or performance
-- Correct typos, grammar issues, or documentation mistakes
+- Correcting typos, grammar issues, or documentation
-- Suggest better patterns, components, or layout ideas
+- Refining components or structure

 ## License

-This project is open-sourced under the **MIT License**.
+This project is licensed under the **MIT License**.

-You are free to use, modify, and redistribute it, as long as the license terms are respected.